pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-source-get.hbs.md

-# Tanzu insight source get
+# tanzu insight source get

-Get sources by repository, commit, or organization.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight source get` to get sources by repository, commit or organization.

 ## <a id='synopsis'></a>Synopsis